claudiasofiaC/claudiasofiaC.github.io/_posts/2019-11-10-spotify-recommender.md

 [See the work](https://github.com/claudiasofiaC/spotify_nn)

-<p>Implemented a K-nearest neighbors model to recommend songs to users based on their profiles.
-The features that make up a song are unique to Spotify.</p>
+Implemented a K-nearest neighbors model to recommend songs to users based on their profiles.
+The features that make up a song are unique to Spotify.

-<p>Songs were recommended based on how alike they were based on selected features.</p>
+Songs were recommended based on how alike they were based on selected features.

-<p>Spotify engineers their own features and while they might have funny names, the features are great metrics to compare songs to one another.</p>
+Spotify engineers their own features and while they might have funny names, the features are great metrics to compare songs to one another.

 ![features](/assets/images/blog_post_images/spot_features.png)